 Read more about Tania's career at BP.

-BP has developed a formal placement programme for veterans within our IST business.
+BP has developed a formal placement programme for veterans within our Supply and trading business.
 This programme, launched in 2016 in London, Chicago and Houston, is designed to give military leavers the opportunity to gain commercial experience within our organisation.
 Individuals will complete an initial 6 month paid placement opportunity, with the opportunity to secure a full-time role upon successful completion of the programme.

-Find out more about the BP IST military placement program.
+Find out more about the BP Supply and trading military placement program.

 BP strives to hire a workforce that is representative of the communities in which it operates.